 Breathing, living beings are not to be owned but to be responsibly cared for and respected as fellow earthlings.
-No one is better nor worse, just different.
+No one is more valuable, better nor worse, just different.
 I do not subscribe to speciesism and the inherent explicit discrimination it entails.
-Instead I would implore one to adopt a weltanschauung view.
+Instead, I would implore one to adopt a weltanschauung view.

 “Prejudices are what fools use for reason” – Voltaire

-Do we really own family members or other living beings?
-Just because we can oppress others does not make it morally right, just, fair or equitable.
-Those with great power (human animals) take on an even greater responsibility to protect the weak, young and others who cannot stick up for themselves.
-Force and control are the antithesis of power.
+Do we own family members or other living beings?
+Just because we can oppress others does not make it morally justifiable, fair, or equitable.
+Those with great power (human animals) take on an even greater responsibility to protect the weak, young, and others who cannot stick up for themselves.
+Force and control are the antitheses of power.

-Most veterinarian behaviorists, dog trainers and dog lovers use the term, dog ownership, ad nauseum.
-The terms dog owner has been so ingrained in our lexicon that unless you make a conscious choice to use dog or pet parent or guardian, owner may slip out.
+Most veterinarian behaviorists, dog trainers, and dog lovers use the term, dog ownership, ad nauseam.
+The term dog owner has been so ingrained in our lexicon that unless you make a conscious choice to use dog/pet parent or guardian, owner may slip out.
 I am not immune.
 I use owner on occasion when I think it would help a magazine article or blog post be found by a pet parent searching for help in Google.
 Besides the one-offs, there is no getting around the cultural shift that is needed whose time has come.
-Yes, it will take a conscious effort, mindfulness and more thought than using outdated language habits, but then, nothing good ever comes without work.
+Yes, it will take a conscious effort, mindfulness, and more thought than using outdated language habits, but then, nothing good ever comes without work.

-Crass, crude, obtuse and insensitive prose is not the way to use language articulately and effectively.
-The backbone and foundation of all relationships with all animals and nonhuman animals is through communication.
-If we are lazy, sloppy or inaccurate with our speech and diction how can we expect to achieve a deep bond and clear, concise communication with others?
+Crass, crude, obtuse, and insensitive prose is not the way to use language articulately and effectively.
+The backbone and foundation of all relationships with all animals and nonhuman animals are through communication.
+If we are lazy, sloppy, or inaccurate with our speech and diction how can we expect to achieve a deep bond and clear, concise communication with others?

 Paul Farmer summed it up with, “The idea that some lives matter less is the root of all that’s wrong with the world.”